qubvel-org/segmentation_models.pytorch/README.md

 #### 2. Configure data preprocessing

 All encoders have pretrained weights.
-Preparing your data the same way as during weights pretraining may give your better results (higher metric score and faster convergence).
+Preparing your data the same way as during weights pre-training may give your better results (higher metric score and faster convergence).
 But it is relevant only for 1-2-3-channels images and **not necessary** in case you train the whole model, not only decoder.

 ```python
 from segmentation_models_pytorch.encoders import get_preprocessing_fn